Webinar

 • Access request forms are required for requesting, modifying, or revoking access privileges to the organization's systems containing sensitive data.

-• To maintain compliance with 'minimum necessary' and 'least privilege' principles.
-When a user undergoes a role change, all accounts should be initially disabled, and privileges should be revoked.
-Then, re-enabled with the necessary privileges for the new role.
+• To meet the 'minimum necessary' (zero standing privilege)and 'least privilege' principles, when a user undergoes a role change, all accounts should be initially disabled, and privileges should be revoked.
+Then, they should be re-enabled with the necessary privileges for the new role.

 • For new account creations and modifications to existing accounts, sections of the form must be completed and approved by: